skyssolutions/lynxchan/Readme.md

 # Front-end
 The front end are static files and templates.
 They are handled as a separate project and you can use them on any location in the system.
 But the path to its files will default to `src/fe`.
 Note that the front-end directory is in the ignore.
 I am designing this project to have a modular front-end, so theres no point in having a default front-end in the repository.
 * [Definitive front-end](https://github.com/lleaff/LynxChanFront) is the definitive version developed by lleaff.
 It is prettier and has more features.
 Requires gulp to be built.
+Discontinued and stuck on 0.4.2.
 * [Placeholder front-end](https://gitlab.com/mrseth/LynxChanFront-Placeholder) is usually more up to date, but has less features and is kind of rough.

 # Back-end